 If we discover more information in relation to other Chewy brands, it is likely it will apply to Tiny Tiger, and we will update this page accordingly.

-Many private label brands such as Tiny Tiger do not release any information around their testing and trials as they fear backlash from their customers.
+Many private-label brands, such as Tiny Tiger, do not release any information about their testing and trials as they fear backlash from their customers.

 We strongly believe that invasive and laboratory-style testing of animals is a cruel and outdated practice and one which we hope will be eliminated.